OpenSlides/openslides-backend/README.md

 * `/internal/handle_request`: Same as the first route, but only for internal usage: All permission checks are skipped and created write requests will have id -1.
 * `/system/action/health`: Return `{"status": "running"}` if successful.
 Useful for status checks against the backend.
 * `/internal/migrations`: Provides remote access to the migration tool.
+For more information, take a look at the [migration route docs](/docs/migration_route.md)

 ### Presenter Service